nooblag/pddgnimi/readme.md

 python3 pddgnimi.py
 ```

-The script will then save your configuration into `./settings.conf` so it is persistent between reboots, and is only accessible from within your user account (or by root).
+The script will then save your configuration into `.settings.conf` so it is persistent between reboots, and is only accessible from within your user account (or by root).

 ## Usage